-2.1 Additional Enquiries 2.2 Additional Enquiries Providing Relevant Documentation on Request Providing Full Replies to Enquiries Assisting the buyer's lawyer wherever possible by advising the seller that they are required to provide, at their own expense, documents which will be required by the buyer.
-For example, s.106 Planning Act Agreements of any age, Road and Sewer Adoption Agreements where a road or sewer is unadopted etc. Review and augment replies given by the seller to ensure that all appropriate information is given to the buyer's lawyer at the earliest stage and to ensure that the seller is not vulnerable to a later claim of mistake or negligence.
-2.3 Additional Enquiries Avoiding Leasehold Delays Use agreed standard Leasehold Property Enquiries (LPE1) which should be sent to all relevant parties involved in the Lease administration at the earliest opportunity.
-19 Ring the contact given for the Lease Administrator at the earliest opportunity to establish their requirements and to check whether there are other parties who will also need to provide information, eg a Resident's Association.
+2.2 Additional Enquiries Providing Full Replies to Enquiries Review and augment replies given by the seller to ensure that all appropriate information is given to the buyer's lawyer at the earliest stage and to ensure that the seller is not vulnerable to a later claim of mistake or negligence.
+2.3 Additional Enquiries Avoiding Leasehold/Managed Freehold Delays Use the up to date version of the Leasehold Property Enquiries (LPE1) /Managed Freehold Enquiries (FME1) which should be sent to all relevant parties involved in the Lease administration or maintenance of shared amenities at the earliest opportunity together with a copy of the title to assist the lease administrator.
+Ring the contact given for the Lease Administrator at the earliest opportunity to establish their requirements and to check whether there are other parties who will also need to provide information, e.g. a Resident's Association.
+Remind them that the government's expectation is that £200 plus VAT is the maximum reasonable fee for providing the LPE1 information which should be provided within 15 days.
+Where the property is in a building with five storeys or above, check the remediation status under the Building Safety Act 2022.
+NB Part 5 of the Act does not apply to properties in Wales so there is no need to ask for confirmation of the Lessee's qualification under the Act.
 2.4 Additional Enquiries Preventing Last Minute Enquiries Raise enquiries at the earliest possible stage, to prevent delays to exchange.
 Issues arise where activities are delegated to inexperienced staff.
-Whilst the delegation of work is the commercial decision of the member, delays can be avoided by implementing a Supervisor review of the files at regular stages of the transaction to identify issues that may require additional enquiry at the earliest stage possible, rather than on the final review prior to exchange.
-2.5 Additional Enquiries Proportionality of retentions Having advised the client appropriately rely upon the provisions within the Standard Conditions of Sale rather than requesting retentions of less than £200.
-3.0 Post Completion Land Registry Requisitions So far as required by the terms of the Contract and covenants for title, the seller's lawyer should assist the buyer's lawyer with Land Registry Requisitions in a co-operative and timely fashion.
+While the delegation of work is the commercial decision of the member, delays can be avoided by implementing a Supervisor review of the files at regular stages of the transaction to identify issues that may require additional enquiry at the earliest stage possible, rather than on the final review prior to exchange.
+2.5 Additional Enquiries Proportionality of retentions Having advised the client appropriately, rely upon the provisions within the Standard Conditions of Sale rather than requesting retentions of less than £200.